Location: Wolverton (Buckinghamshire) - Private residence, Victoria Street

 Date / Time: March 1936

 Further Comments: Two witnesses encountered a 'strange animal' on multiple occasions.
-It was described as larger than foxhound, with a big head, long jaw, and a very long tail that was bushy at the tip. and long black legs.
+It was described as larger than a foxhound, with a big head, long jaw, and a very long tail that was bushy at the tip. and long black legs.
 One witness said it resembled wolves he had seen at the zoo.

 Location: Hartlepool (Durham) - Brierton Lane